Science-Bird/UniversalRadar/README.md

 # Universal Radar

-### My solution to the problems with the vanilla radar and the incompatibilities it introduces with modded moons, all in one!
+### My solution to the problems with the vanilla radar and the incompatibilities it introduces with modded moons, all in one highly configurable package!

 ---